 Besides delivering high-quality and industry-standard films, DaVinci Resolve can also be used to edit and export videos for YouTube, Vimeo, or social media with ease.

-This application offers numerous features that it would be impossible to mention them all.
-Here are som of them:
+This application offers numerous features that it would be impossible to mention all.
+Here are some of them:

 - Keyframe editing helps you animate things easier.